Evaporator Selection Guide for Different Refrigeration Needs

 Cons:

-4. Dry Expansion Evaporators
+Dry Expansion Evaporators

 Pros:

-Simple, cost-effective design
+• Simple, compact and cost-effective design

 Cons:

-Less precise temperature control
+• Relatively less precise temperature control

-5. Helical Coiled Evaporators
+Supplementary Note: Helical Coiled Evaporators

 Pros: